 Can pregnant women have more dental gum issues - while pregnant?

 Do all wisdom teeth erupt or come out from under the gum?

 Can an adult person have extra teeth in the mouth?

 When having a wisdom tooth extracted, do you have to be put to sleep?

 What may happen if you brush your teeth very hard?

 Where does the term "long in the tooth" come from?

 What is a Dental Implant?

-We will be updating these online best dental questions on a monthly basis.
-Answers to dental questions, dental IQ, local best dentistry IQ test and online dentist answers in this local dental blog.
+We will be updating these online best dental questions every month.
+Answers to dental questions, dental IQ, local best dentistry IQ test, and online dentist answers in this local dental blog.
 We are networking with Local Dentists and Emergency Dental Practices.